cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/01-sql-basics/sql-basics.rst

 SQL is often pronounced as "sequel", although it is equally valid to simply say each letter.

-.. index:: SELECT, FROM, clause
+.. index:: SELECT, FROM, clause, data; retrieving

 Retrieving data using SELECT
 ::::::::::::::::::::::::::::